 Nutrition in Pumpkin Vinaigrette Salad Dressing

-The classic vinaigrette recipe has a ratio of 3:1 oil to vinegar/citrus juice.
-However, I find that to be too oily.
-Oil is also naturally packed with calories (even if they are from a healthier type of oil with monounsaturated fats, like olive, peanut, avocado, or canola.)
+Oil is also naturally high in calories (even if they are from a healthier type of oil with monounsaturated fats, like olive, peanut, avocado, or canola.)
 With about 120 calories per tablespoon, a recipe with less oil is a lighter choice.

 Besides the beta-carotene and phytochemicals in pumpkin, another advantage of making your own salad dressing is that you can minimize the sodium.
 Stevia could also be substituted for the agave nectar for fewer calories if you wish.
 I would try a half of a packet.